gopalagarwal77/netflix-gpt/README.md

 - Sign up Form
 - Form Validation
 - useRef Hook
-- we can also seprate the sign in and sign up validation
+- we can also separate the sign in and sign up validation

 - Sign in validation looks like this: